Click on any thumbnail to view an enlarged

 tools).
 The book also contains chapters of

-history on the Iga ninja (originally written
+history on the Iga Ninja (originally written

 by the famous

-Ninjutsu researcher
+Ninjutsu researchers

 the Ninja of Takeda, the Ninja of Uesugi,

-Ninja of the Hôjô (the Fuma shinobi), the
+Ninja of the Hojo (the Fuma Shinobi), the

 Ninja of Sanada Yukimura (Kirigakure Saizo